COVID-19 vaccination (primary and boosters):

 MSU's COVID-19 Self-Checker can help students determine whether testing may be approprate and where to go for a test.

-If you believe you have been exposed to COVID-19 in the past 14 days and feel ill, please call your health care provider to discuss further.
-Students can call University Health Partners at 406-994-2311.
+If you believe you have been exposed to COVID-19 in the last 14 days and feel ill, please call your health care provider to discuss further.
+Students can call Student Health Partners at 406-994-2311.